Skip to main content

 The Bidirectional Link Explained

 Poor sleep doesn’t just follow mental illness — it causes it.
 A single night of sleep deprivation raises amygdala reactivity by 60%, suppresses the prefrontal cortex, and generates a neurological state clinically indistinguishable from acute anxiety.
-This in-depth guide covers the science, the 5 major conditions, a real-world recovery case study, and exactly what to do about it — tonight.
+This guide covers the science, the 5 major conditions, a real-world US recovery case study, and exactly what to do about it — tonight.

 📚 What This Article Covers